NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

-The College of Health Professions at Southwest Baptist University offers undergraduate and graduate degree programs in nursing, radiography, health sciences, and physical therapy, designed for students to pursue a health-care education in a Christ-centered environment.
+The Mercy College of Health Professions at Southwest Baptist University offers undergraduate and graduate degree programs in nursing, radiography, health sciences, and physical therapy, designed for students to pursue a health-care education in a Christ-centered environment.

 Radiography is the study of medical imaging techniques.
 This includes learning to use X-rays to help diagnose injuries.
 Radiography can be used in a variety of fields including the dental, mammography, orthopedic, and chiropractic fields.

 The 2-year associate program in radiography includes extensive clinical training and real, hands-on experience.
 Radiography students benefit from small class sizes.
 The close instruction from faculty provides opportunities for individualized instruction, academic guidance and networking.

 The flexibility of this program sets students up to succeed and has helped contribute to the impressive graduate job placement rate of 95%.

 The associates degree of science in nursing is a two year program that prepares students to become registered nurses.
 Many students after completing this associate's degree, go on to study in the RN-BSN completion program to earn their bachelor's degree.
 The flexibility of this program sets students up to succeed and has helped contribute to the impressive graduate job placement rate of 98%.